 Eco-industrial development is a new paradigm for achieving excellence in business and environmental performance.
-It opens up innovative new avenues for managing business and conducting economic development by creating linkages among local 'resources', including businesses, non-profit groups, governments, unions, educational institutions, and communities for creative fostering of dynamic and responsible growth.
+It opens up innovative new avenues for managing business and conducting economic development by creating linkages among local 'resources', including businesses, non-profit groups, governments, unions, educational institutions, and communities.
+They can creatively foster dynamic and responsible growth.
 Antiquated business strategies based on isolated enterprises are no longer responsive enough to market, environmental and community requirements.